bc/web/_posts/2025-11-12-browser-based-inference.md

 title: "Browser-Based ML Inference Guide"
 description: "Comprehensive comparison of tools and frameworks for running ML models directly in the browser."
 date: 2025-11-12
+excerpt: "Complete comparison of frameworks and tools for running machine learning directly in the browser.
+Includes performance benchmarks and implementation tips for TensorFlow.js, ONNX Runtime Web, and MediaPipe."
 ---

 # Browser-Based ML Inference Guide